Tree Surveys for Planning in Swindon – Get Planning Consent, or Your Money Back

-If you’re submitting a planning application in Swindon, you may need a tree survey before the local authority gives you planning permission.
+If you’re submitting a planning application to Swindon Borough Council for a project in Swindon or the surrounding areas, you may need a tree survey before the local authority gives you planning permission.

 This will be the case if one or more of Swindon’s 40,000 trees are on or near your site.
 In these circumstances, a tree survey isn’t optional because the local authority needs this information to ensure your development doesn’t cause harm to Swindon’s tree stock.